 That is a huge disadvantage for a team in this fast-paced, high-stakes game.
-Red cards may occur when a player commits a serious foul that can lead to an injury or makes a severe offense to fair play of the game.
-This article will discuss what does a red card mean in soccer, how players and teams handle it, and even some history that formed the modern-day soccer rules.
+Red cards may occur when a player commits a serious foul that can lead to an injury or commits a severe offense against the fair play of the game.

-What Does a Red Card Mean in Soccer: The Red Card rule
+What Does a Red Card Mean in Soccer: The Rule

 When a Player Gets a Red Card?